RedHelixOrg/RedHelix-1/README.md

 mvn package

 ## Running
 After building the software in can run with the Redfish mock server using the command.

+#### SQL Database setup
+A connection to SQL database is necessary.
+For MySql Login in mysql under an account that has all privileges and run.

+1. CREATE USER 'redHelixAdmin'@'localhost' IDENTIFIED BY 'redHelixAdmin';
+2. GRANT ALL PRIVILEGES ON *.* TO 'redHelixAdmin'@'localhost'  WITH GRANT OPTION;
+3. CREATE DATABASE RedHelixMoon;

+#### Mockup Changes
  From the dir redhx-build-all run:
 1. java -Dparam_protocol="http" -Dparam_hostname="localhost" -Dparam_port="9080" -jar ./redhx-server-util/target/redhx-server-util-0.1-SNAPSHOT.jar
 If the executable throws and exception indicating a premature End of File when parsing the JSON messages and a single line to the Redfish file server.js.
 The line to be inserted at line number 104 is